JuanVillaM/27-gif-app/README.md

 # Information
 :smiley: :smiley: :smiley: *Hello, I'm Juan Villa, I can tell you that here is a small application made in React with Hooks to search and display animated gifs, from the Giphy Developers API* :smiley: :smiley: :smiley:
 > Juan Villa

+# IMPORTANT!
+:wink: To see on live the app that I already created go to the following link: [Gif App](https://juanvillam.github.io/27-gif-app/) :wink:

 ## Development Server
 Remember run `npm install` for get ready with the node_modules on your PC!